Taher2011/transactions/spring-transaction-01/readme.txt

 a) If the calling service i.e. "joinOrganization() in OrganzationService" has a transaction then "insertEmployee() in EmployeeService" method makes use of existing transaction.
 b) If the calling service i.e. "joinOrganization() in OrganzationService" does not have a transaction then "insertEmployee() in EmployeeService" method will create new transaction.

+So in the case of REQUIRED the "insertEmployee() in EmployeeService" will make use of calling service trx if it exists, else it will create new trx.